celestiaorg/docs/docs/developers/install-rollmint.md

 go mod download
 ```

-With that, we have Rollmint changes added to the project directory.
+With that, you have Rollmint changes added to the project directory.
 Now,
 let's build the Wordle app!